sfdchost/lwcrecipe/README.md

-# lwcrecipe all lwc code
+# lwcrecipe all lwc code test